vapoursynth/vapoursynth/doc/pythonreference.rst

 The color family constants describe groups of formats and the basic way their color information is stored.
-You should be familiar with all of them apart from maybe *YCOCG* and *COMPAT* which is a special junk category for non-planar formats.
+You should be familiar with all of them apart from maybe *YCOCG* and *COMPAT*.
+The latter is a special junk category for non-planar formats.
 These are the declared constants in the module::

    RGB